Remove invalid or incorrect data

 Block events and properties

-You can prevent Amplitude Data from collecting data on a specific event, event property, or user property by blocking it.
-Amplitude Data will immediately stop processing data for that event or property until you decide to unblock it.
+You can prevent Amplitude Data from ingesting data on a specific event, event property, or user property by blocking it.
+Amplitude Data immediately stops processing data for that event or property until you decide to unblock it.

 Warning

-Because Amplitude Data does not collect any data for blocked events or properties, this means you cannot recover any information about them at any future date.
-If you do not wish to display a specific event or property but think you may someday need this data, consider hiding the event or property instead.
+Because Amplitude Data doesn't ingest any data for blocked events or properties, this means you can't recover any information about them at any future date.
+If you don't wish to display a specific event or property but think you may someday need this data, consider hiding the event or property instead.

 To block an event or property, follow these steps: